thradams/CPrime-V1/README.md

 ## Description

-C' (cprime) is a C compiler that generates readably C code.
+C' is a extended C compiler that generates readably C code.

-It is like a CFront following a new path.
-This new path is closer to C and cprime can be used to try new ideas that could be added into C language or borrowed from C++.
-It also can be used to convert C99, C11, CXX to previous versions of C.

 See it online:
 http://www.thradams.com/web/cprime.html